NEIAAC/node-fullstack-ssr-template/README.md

 The repository is a _monorepo_ but the project architecture is **not** a _monolith_, the API and frontend are different services and can even be further split into additional microservices, such as a separate auth service.

+**Note that this is a very initial stage of the template, as we are still migrating some of our best project architecture practices from internal projects to this repository.
+Currently this template should be used for the file structure, base workflows and docker utilities it provides.**

+### Notice 🚨

 The base of this template focus on server side rendered (SSR) frontends, meaning the frontend is served by a server instead of as a static file.
-To use this template for a static frontend, e.g Vite only, simply remove the `docker-compose.override.yaml`/`docker-compose.yaml` at the root and the `Dockerfile`/`docker-compose.yaml` in the `frontend` directory.
+To use this template for a static frontend builder, e.g Vite only, simply remove the `docker-compose.override.yaml`/`docker-compose.yaml` at the root and the `Dockerfile`/`docker-compose.yaml` in the `frontend` directory.
 The docker script in the root `package.json` also becomes useless so it can be removed too.

-**Note that this is a very initial stage of the template, as we are still migrating some of our best project architecture practices from internal projects to this repository.
-Currently this template should be used for the file structure, base workflows and docker utilities it provides.**

 ## Requirements 📋